 ATIC – Anti-Oxidant Therapy in Chronic Renal Insufficiency Study

 Prabath W.B.
-Nanayakkara - VU University Amsterdam, Amsterdam, the Netherlands
+Nanayakkara - Amsterdam UMC, Amsterdam, the Netherlands

 Coen D. A. Stehouwer - Maastricht University Medical Centre, Maastricht, the Netherlands

-Pieter M. ter Wee - VU University Amsterdam, Amsterdam, the Netherlands
+Pieter M. ter Wee - Amsterdam UMC, Amsterdam, the Netherlands

 The Anti-oxidant Therapy in Chronic Renal Insufficiency Study (ATIC) is a two-arm clinical trial based at seven (six nephrology and one internal medicine) outpatient clinics in Amsterdam, the Netherlands.
 The principal aim of the trial was to investigate the effect of Pravastatin (40mg/day), α-tocopherol (300mg/day), Folic acid (5mg/day), Pyridoxine hydrochloride (100mg/day), and Cyanocobalamin (1mg/day) versus placebo on the vascular function and structure in patients with chronic non-diabetic renal failure free from manifest arterial occlusive disease.
 Individuals were eligible for inclusion if they had mild-to-moderate chronic kidney disease.
 Written informed consent was obtained from all participants, and the study was approved by the ethical committees at each centre.